 Our board of directors has determined that the following directors are "independent directors" as defined by the rules of The NASDAQ Stock Market: Messrs.
 Riepenhausen, Rosenblatt, Taylor and Zerbe.
-None of these independent directors is a party to any transaction, relationship or arrangement not disclosed pursuant to Item 404(a) of Regulation S-K. There are no family relationships among any of our directors or executive officers.
+There are no family relationships among any of our directors or executive officers.